sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 comments: true
 ---

-I was reading [some Restic documentation](https://restic.readthedocs.io/en/stable/080_examples.html#initializing-the-restic-repository) and it recommends using a program called apg for generating strong passwords.
+I was reading [some Restic documentation](https://restic.readthedocs.io/en/stable/080_examples.html#initializing-the-restic-repository) and at one point it recommends using a program called "Automated Password Generator
+" (apg) to generate strong passwords.
 I wanted to learn more about it, so I ran `man apg`, where I learned about a related program called apgbfm, which
-> is used to manage Bloom filter that is used to restrict password generation in APG pasword generation software.
+> is used to manage Bloom filter that is used to restrict password generation in APG pasword [sic] generation software.
 Usage of the Bloom filter allows to speed up password check for large dictionaries and has some other benefits.

 This reminded me of my project [**Medic**](https://github.com/sts10/medic), which, among other things, can check a KeePass database's passwords against [the very large list of breached passwords stored in HaveIBeenPwned](https://haveibeenpwned.com/Passwords).